run-ai/docs/saas/authentication-and-authorization/sso/saml.md

 3. On the identity provider card, click **Remove identity provider**
 4. In the dialog, click **REMOVE** to confirm the action

+{% hint style="info" %}
-!!!
-Note To avoid losing access, removing the identity provider must be carried out by a local user.
+To avoid losing access, removing the identity provider must be carried out by a local user.
+{% endhint %}

 ## Downloading the XML metadata file